Is Tuberculosis Curable? Treatment & Recovery Time

 While being treated for tuberculosis it is important to keep all scheduled follow up appointments with your doctor and healthcare team.
 This may involve monthly appointments to make sure the treatment is working and to evaluate for any side effects.

-These appointments are used to confirm that the patient is taking their medications correctly and to order lab tests to monitor the effectiveness of treatment.
-Both are very important in reaching a cure.
+These appointments help your healthcare provider confirm that you are taking your medications correctly and allow them to order lab tests to see if the treatment is working.
+Both steps are very important to achieve a cure.

-Certain tests like sputum smear microscopy and thoracic spine x-ray are important for monitoring the effectiveness of treatment and need to be completed once a month or as ordered by your doctor or other healthcare provider.
+Certain tests like sputum smear microscopy and thoracic spine x-ray are important for monitoring the effectiveness of treatment and need to be completed once a month or as recommended by your healthcare provider.

 6. Avoiding contact with other people